The article details the implementation of collaborative documents in a challenging scenario:

-At the end of 2015 I was chosen as one of the six representatives of my university for an intensive seminar in finance ILPA 2015.
-There, we spread out with the different university teams from another 11 universities from Europe and US to solve different cases scenarios.
+At the end of 2015, I was chosen as one of the six representatives of my university for an intensive seminar in finance ILPA 2015.
+There, we spread out with the different university teams from another 11 universities from Europe and the US to solve different case scenarios.

 This was not the first time I worked in an international team.
-However, it was the first time we receive an intensive pressure to perform the tasks hastily.
+However, it was the first time we receive an intense pressure to perform the tasks quickly.
 Therefore, I quickly realize the way we were working needed to change.

 In each different case, we were assigned to a new team of 3 to 5 members.
 We didn’t know each other, and with little time over the table, information control started playing a key role.

-A maximum of 2 persons can work properly together in a laptop.
-In addition, external key information from teachers and phd support students, couldn’t be explained in a board each time.
+A maximum of 2 persons can work properly together on a laptop.
+In addition, external key information from teachers and Ph.D. support students, couldn’t be explained in a board each time.